datapane/datapane/public-docs/docs/apps/functions-controls.md

 When the user submits the form, Datapane automatically handles uploading the user's input, validates it, converts it to the correct type, and provides initial values if none are given.
 From there, Datapane calls the Compute function with the params in the `params` dict as mentioned [above](#compute-functions).

-When adding a Compute Block to your code, you pass in the collection of parameters that make up your contols via a `dp.Controls` object.
+When adding a Compute Block to your code, you pass in the collection of parameters that make up your controls via a `dp.Controls` object.

 ```python
 dp.Form(on_submit=f,